mbari-org/mxm-server/docker/README.md

 ## `mbari/mxm`

+**NOTE**: Parent GitHub repo `mbari-org/mxm` takes care of building and publishing this image.
+The following instructions are for reference only.

 This image contains the mxm-server component and also the mxm-ui component, which is incorporated via the `quarkus-quinoa` extension.